mahendranv/mahendranv.github.io/_posts/android/2021-10-20-hilt-instrument.md

 Instrumentation/UI tests run on emulator.
 For this project we'll assert whether the name in UI matches the one in (fake) data source.

-In a real world application, the data source is dynamic and mostly involves a web service.
-Which means, UI tests tends to get flaky.
+In a real-world application, the data source is dynamic and mostly involves a web service.
+This means UI tests tend to get flaky.
 So, the ideal approach is to bring down the UI to have [finite-states](https://en.wikipedia.org/wiki/Finite-state_machine) and map it to the ViewModel and fake it.

 > **<u>Example UI states</u>** :
 >
 > 1. UI when the network response has failed
-> 2. UI when there is N items in the list vs the empty state.
+> 2. UI when there are N items in the list vs the empty state.

 Kotlin [sealed classes](https://kotlinlang.org/docs/sealed-classes.html) are a good fit to design an FSM.
-Aforementioned usecases are not covered here!! (and won't fall into a straight line to write an article).
+The aforementioned use-cases are not covered here!! (and won't fall into a straight line to write an article).
 So, here is the blueprint on how do we inject our fake for ViewModel.

 …

 ### Faking modules

 For instrument tests (androidTest), hilt is responsible for instantiating the ViewModel.
 So, we need someone who speaks Hilt's language.
-Create a fake module which will provide our `FakeDataRepoImpl` to the viewmodel.
+Create a fake module that will provide our `FakeDataRepoImpl` to the viewmodel.

 ```kotlin
 // File: app/src/androidTest/java/com/ex2/hiltespresso/di/FakeProfileModule.kt